Administrative & Staff Job Classifications

 Series: Facilities/Maintenance/Trades - Trades

-The Trades/Maintenance Technician is the first in a four level facilities/trades - trades series.
+The Trades/Maintenance Technician is the first in a five level facilities/trades - trades series.
 Incumbents are responsible for performing a variety of duties related to routine maintenance repair, plumbing, grounds keeping, automotive, electrical, painting and other related tasks.
 The Trades/Maintenance Technician is distinguished from the Trades/Maintenance Specialist, which is responsible for performing skilled-trades and journey-level duties in a specified area.

 TYPICAL CLASS ESSENTIAL DUTIES

 These duties are a representative sample; position assignments may vary.

 - Performing preventative maintenance and basic repairs on automotive vehicles, commercial buildings, facilities and equipment, to include basic plumbing for maintaining and repairing plumbing systems such as unclogging drains and lines, toilets, drinking fountains, and sinks; routine electrical duties, such as installing light fixtures and outlets; assisting in basic painting of classrooms, offices, and other areas; and various grounds keeping duties, including trimming shrubs and trees and picking up litter from grounds.
 Daily 40%

 - Operating a variety of vehicles, motorized, hand and power tools to perform various duties, such as repairing and installing equipment, and performing operator maintenance on all.
 Daily 25%